-It’s easy to forget that talent acquisition and retention are critical issues for many organizations, not just large corporations.
+It’s easy to forget that talent acquisition and retention are critical issues for many organisations, not just large corporations.
 Even pacifist religious institutions may find themselves waging a ‘war for talent’.
 Finding the right ambassadors to lead congregations and spread the faith is more challenging than ever and many of the world’s main religions have begun to sharpen their focus on best practice.

 Identify and invest